DCAN-Labs/hbcd-docs-internal/docs/index.md

 Our data processing workflows are built to be fully reproducible by both internal and external teams:

 * **Reproducible Environments**: We use Docker, Conda, Puppet Orchestration, and Snakemake to containerize and automate our pipelines, ensuring consistency across computing environments.

+* **Version Control**: All data, code, and pipelines are tracked with Git and DataLad.
+Each release and transformation step is tagged, documented, and linked to its corresponding beta/public version.

 * **Standardized & Reviewed Code**: All code is standardized and undergoes independent secondary review by external partners, such as the [NMIND Consortium](https://docs.hbcdstudy.org/latest/datacuration/nmind/).